 There are three main ways to get to Loch Ness, via tour, public transport or car.
 Loch Ness is located 170 miles from Edinburgh in the Scottish Highlands.
-If you are planning on visiting Loch Ness in a day trip from Edinburgh or Glasgow, then we would recommend taking a tour, which are available throughout the week.
+If you are planning on going from Glasgow or Edinburgh to Loch Ness in a day, then we would recommend taking a tour.
+These are available throughout the week and are an excellent way of getting to Loch Ness.
 If you are planning on staying in the area for a longer period of time, we recommend hiring a car and driving to Loch Ness.
 Given its remote location, Loch Ness is difficult to get to by public transport, and whilst there are buses that go to the Loch, they run quite infrequently.

-Day Tour to Loch Ness from Edinburgh – Great Value!
+Edinburgh to Loch Ness Day Tour – Great Value!

 Set off early in the morning, around 8am, and leave the hustle and bustle of Edinburgh for the glorious Scottish countryside.
 The drive to Loch Ness is stunning, passing many of the highlights of the Scottish Highlands including Ben Nevis, Fort William and Stirling Castle.
 On arrival at Loch Ness, enjoy a picnic lunch and you’ll have time for a boat cruise or hike.
 The tour includes a professional guide in English and audio guides in several different languages.